-Like Avast, McAfee offers a ton of useful features, but its free version is also full of ads and upsell suggestions.
-The malware protection is decent, if not fantastic, and a useful "Guest" feature lets other people safely use your phone for a short time.
+Like Avast, McAfee offers (or used to offer) a ton of useful features, but its free version is also full of ads and upsell suggestions.
+The malware protection is decent, if not fantastic.

-You'll get some good stuff with the free version of McAfee Mobile Security, such as anti-theft features, a way to track each app's data usage and a Wi-Fi security scanner.
+You'll get some good stuff with the free version of McAfee Mobile Security, such as a way to track each app's data usage and a Wi-Fi security scanner.

-You'll get even more with the "Standard" premium tier, including an app locker, a URL screener, 24/7 tech support and no more ads.
+You'll get even more with the "Standard" premium tier, including a URL screener, 24/7 tech support and no more ads.
 But it's a bit pricey at $30 per year considering that Bitdefender and Kaspersky give you the same features for less.

 The top paid tier, "Plus," costs $80 per year and gives you the Standard features plus unlimited VPN access, but only for that single phone or tablet.
 You can get one of the best VPN services to cover all your devices for less.